siddhanthpranavrao/sudoku/README.md

-# Worlds Toughest Sudoku with a Timer
+# Worlds Toughest Sudoku
+A Project made using HTML5, CSS3 and JavaScript to build the interface.